Mark Price: Cleveland Cavaliers

 Price was known as one of the league's most consistent shooters.
 He finished his career with a 90.4% free throw shooting percentage and a 40% three-point field goal shooting percentage.
 During the 1988–89 season, Price became the second player, after Larry Bird, to join the NBA's 50–40–90 club for those who shot at least 40% from three-point range, at least 50% from the field and at least 90% from the free throw line in a single season, and is still one of only eight players to have ever done this while also achieving the NBA league minimum number of makes in each category.
 Price ranked consistently among the assist leaders (as of March 11, 2015, LeBron James surpassed Price's Cavs record of 4,206 assists, taking over 1st place), twice won the Three Point Contest (in 1993 and 1994), and was a four-time All-Star.
 Price was named to the All-NBA First Team after the 1992–93 season.
-Price was second in franchise steals with 734, a Cavaliers record that stood until December 9, 2008 when LeBron James surpassed him.
+Price was second in franchise steals with 734, a Cavaliers record that stood until December 9, 2008, when LeBron James surpassed him.

 Another one of Price's distinguishing traits on the court was his pioneering of the splitting of the double team.
 As former teammate Steve Kerr explains, "Mark really revolutionized the way that people attack the screen and roll.
 To me, he was the first guy in the NBA who really split the screen and roll.
 A lot of teams started blitzing the pick and roll and jumping two guys at it to take the ball out of the hands of the point guard.
 He’d duck right between them and shoot that little runner in the lane.
 Nobody was doing that at that time.
 You watch an NBA game now and almost everybody does that.
 Mark was a pioneer in that regard."

 Later career

 Price was plagued by injuries late in his career, a factor in his trade to the Washington Bullets prior to the 1995–96 season.
-He played one season for Washington before moving on to the Golden State Warriors with whom he spent the 1996–97 season.
+He played one season for Washington before moving on to the Golden State Warriors, signing with the Warriors as a free agent in July 1996.
+Price played 70 games for Golden State and averaged 11.3 points per game.
 On October 28, 1997, Price was traded to the Orlando Magic for David Vaughn III and Brian Shaw.
 He spent one season with the Magic before being waived on June 30, 1998, effectively ending his career.